tonan/bjc/README.md

     * *OPTIONAL:* If you are working with the Windows workstation and wish to RDP into the TK instance, just fetch the windows Administrator password from the state file located in the `.kitchen/default-windows-2012r2.yml` file.
 8. Edit the cookbooks, recipes, or attributes that built the machine.
     * Continue to test your work in test kitchen.
-9. Write at least three InSpec tests to verify your assumptions.
+9. Write some InSpec tests to verify your assumptions.
+Run `kitchen verify` to make sure they work.
 10. Once you are reasonably certain that the target machine is getting built to the correct specification, do a `kitchen test` to build it once more from scratch.
     * Make sure everything is working before you proceed!
     * It can take up to 45 minutes to build the Windows workstation AMI.